British Association of Paediatric Surgeons

 The British Association of Paediatric Surgeons (BAPS) is a registered charity that aims to advance the study and practice of paediatric surgery.

 The organisation

-The organisation was founded in 1953.
+The organisation was founded in the UK 1953 and included oversees members.
 The idea for the group came up when a group of four British surgeons - Denis Browne, Robert Zachary, David Waterston and Peter Rickham - attended a meeting of the American Academy of Pediatrics the year before.
 At the time, there were only a few dozen known paediatric surgeons across the world, so they were all invited to join BAPS.
+Its first meeting was held in 1954.

+Aims

+Aims of the Society have been listed as to the advance the study, practice, and research in child surgery, to promote the teaching of surgery in children, both under-graduate and post-graduate, and advise on the training of paediatric surgeons, advice on matters concerning the children surgical services in the British Isles, and to the promote friendship with overseas paediatric surgeons.